f5devcentral/f5-agility-labs-xc/docs/class1/lab2.rst

 Task 1.
 Create Private Origin Pool
 ---------------------------

-Previously we created an origin pool that was accessible via the Public Internet.
+In Lab #1 we created an origin pool that was accessible via the Public Internet.
-The next lab exercise will create an origin pool that will provide internal resources discovered with local DNS by the AppMesh node that is deployed in our lab AWS environment.
+This lab exercise will create an origin pool that will provide internal resources discovered with local DNS by the CE node that is deployed in our lab AWS environment.

 We will first create an Origin Pool that refers to the "Private Endpoint" site in our lab environment.